Minnesota Lynx travel to take on the Sun - WTOP News

 Minnesota Lynx (19-21, 12-8 Western Conference) at Connecticut Sun (27-13, 14-6 Eastern Conference)

-The Sun have gone 13-7 in home games.
-Connecticut leads the Eastern Conference at limiting opponent scoring, allowing 79.0 points while holding opponents to 43.5% shooting.
+The Sun have gone 13-7 at home.
+Connecticut is fourth in the Eastern Conference with 25.6 defensive rebounds per game led by DeWanna Bonner averaging 14.0.

 The Lynx are 10-10 in road games.
-Minnesota ranks 11th in the WNBA averaging 6.8 made 3-pointers per game while shooting 32.5% from deep.
-Kayla McBride leads the team averaging 2.2 makes while shooting 34.2% from 3-point range.
+Minnesota is third in the Western Conference with 8.0 offensive rebounds per game led by Dorka Juhasz averaging 3.0.

-TOP PERFORMERS: Alyssa Thomas is shooting 47.4% and averaging 15.5 points for the Sun.
-DeWanna Bonner is averaging 16.3 points over the last 10 games for Connecticut.
+TOP PERFORMERS: Bonner is averaging 17.4 points and 5.6 rebounds for the Sun.
+Alyssa Thomas is averaging 16.0 points over the last 10 games for Connecticut.

-Napheesa Collier is averaging 21.5 points, 8.5 rebounds and 1.6 steals for the Lynx.
-McBride is averaging 18.1 points over the last 10 games for Minnesota.
+Kayla McBride is averaging 14.3 points for the Lynx.
+Napheesa Collier is averaging 20.9 points and 9.7 rebounds while shooting 49.7% over the last 10 games for Minnesota.

-INJURIES: Sun: Brionna Jones: out for season (achilles), Bernadett Hatar: out (return to play protocols).
+INJURIES: Sun: Brionna Jones: out for season (achilles), Bernadett Hatar: out (knee).

 Lynx: Jessica Shepard: out (ankle), Lindsay Allen: out (thumb), Natalie Achonwa: out (personal).